datacarpentry/image-processing/_episodes/07-thresholding.md

 parameters.
 Then, we read the original image, based on the filename parameter, in grayscale.

-Next the grayscale image is blurred based on the blur kernel parameter.
+Next the grayscale image is blurred with a Gaussian that is defined by the sigma parameter.

 ~~~
 # blur before thresholding
-blur = skimage.filters.gaussian(img, sigma=k)
+blur = skimage.filters.gaussian(img, sigma=sigma)
 ~~~
 {: .python}